Ad Code

 Will women be drafted in the U.S.?
 Explore the legal, social, and political debates about including women in the draft and what the future might hold.

-Will women be drafted in the U.S.?
-Exploring the future possibilities
+Will Women Be Drafted in the U.S.?
+Exploring the Future Possibilities

 Historical Context: The Draft and Gender Roles